chidojiro/interview-assignment/src/components/forms/InputField.md

   disabled="true"
 />;
 ```
 Currency field.
-The difference is that you should add these props
+The difference is that you should add these props<br/>
+formGroupClass="currency-format"<br/>
+currency="€"
 ```jsx
 import { InputField } from "@ffw/randstad-shared-components";